shemraw/gprom_IG/readme.md

 # Features

++ Annotation and capture of where and how provenance
++ Calculation of degree of new information i.e Information Gain (IG)
++ Computation of quality patterns
++ Analysis of patterns
 + Flexible on-demand provenance capture and querying for SQL queries using language-level instrumentation, i.e., by running SQL queries.
 + Retroactive provenance capture for transactions using reenactment.
 Notably, our approach requires no changes to the transactional workload and underlying DBMS
 + Produce provenance graphs for Datalog queries that explain why (provenance) or why-not (missing answers) a tuple is in the result of a Datalog query